albertomh/nest/README.md

 ## Project structure

+TODO: document

-## Styles
+## Frontend styles

 The frontend is styled using Bootstrap 5.
 Specifically, a project-specific version customised to use the DepositDuck palette which lives at [albertomh/speculum](https://github.com/albertomh/speculum).

-Static assets (Bootstrap, Bootstrap Icons, htmx) are hosted in a public Cloudflare R2 bucket with CORS enabled to allow GET from `localhost:8000`.
+Static assets (Bootstrap, Bootstrap Icons) - all from the `speculum` package - are hosted in a public Cloudflare R2 bucket with CORS enabled to allow GET from `localhost:8000`.

 ## Deploy

+TODO: document

 ### Cut a release

+TODO: document

 ---